 Exception: If the parts of the truth being suppressed do not affect the truth of the conclusion, or can reasonably be assumed, they could be left out of the argument.
-For example, political candidates are not committing this fallacy when they leave out the fact that they will need about 8 hours of sleep each day.
+For example, political candidates are not committing this fallacy when they leave out the fact that they will need about 8 hours of sleep each night.

 Tip: If you suspect people are only telling you a half-truth, don’t be afraid to ask, “Is there anything you are not telling me?”

 Logically Fallacious is one of the most comprehensive collections of logical fallacies with all original examples and easy to understand descriptions; perfect for educators, debaters, or anyone who wants to improve his or her reasoning skills.